grannycart/by-sound-alone_source/beta-manuscript/6_Chapter.md

 Without comment, Bastian turned the dive wheel again.
 The boat was still trimmed heavy toward the bow, so it sank almost immediately.
 Percy grabbed the leather strap again.
 The depth gauge began a rapid climb, pushing quickly past 215 meters --- the normal operating limit of the _Prospect_.

-Percy lit up yet another cigarillo and stared at the depth gauge without blinking.
+Percy lit up yet another cheroot and stared at the depth gauge without blinking.
 At 225 meters she called out to Hemi.
 "Are they still coming Hemi?"

 "Straight on Sylvia."
 Said Hemi from below.
 "They are coming down at us.
 About 300 meters away from us now.
 They will be on us in less than 30 seconds."